 What are you doing these days?

-I just moved back to Hawaii, where I am hunkered down to help prevent the spread of the novel coronavirus.
-I am fortunate that I can use this time to focus on my blog, The Traveling Traveler, LLC (TTT).
-I manage the daily operations of the brand, coordinate and manage contractors, and curate and create digital content.
-As the owner of a small business, I wear so many hats, including:
+As the owner of two separate companies, I manage the daily operations of the brand, coordinate and manage contractors, and curate and create digital content.
+As a small business owner, I wear so many hats, including:

 - Graphic designer